NutritionDay: Transnational multilingual Approach

 Hospital wards and nursing homes from 51 countries have already participated in nutritionDay.
 In January, 2013, the nutritionDay database counts more than 132.000 datasets from patients and nursing home residents.

 The questionnaires are available in over 30 languages.
 This enables the project to include minority groups of patients (e.g. immigrants, non-native speakers).

 Performance of the nutritionDay audit

-On one specific first or second Thusday in November, the “nutritionDay” takes place every year.
+On one specific first or second Thursday in November, the “nutritionDay” takes place every year.
 On this day, participating hospital wards and nursing homes collect data on the nutritional status of their patients and residents and record supply structures relevant for nutritional care.
 Thus, participants receive an actual snapshot of their hospital unit or nursing home.
 After a specified period (30 days for ward patients, 60 days for ICU patients and 6 months for nursing home residents) of time, a follow-up evaluation is performed which gives information on the patients’ outcome.